quantnetwork/payscript-language-specification/README.md

 def amount = ${amount:decimal}; // Expected format: a decimal number, e.g., 100.50

-// Construct the AccountInfo objects for the payer and payee.
+// Construct the AccountInfo objects for the payer and payee. def payerAccountInfo = AccountInfo.builder()
-// We assume an AccountInfo builder is available which can take an AccountIdentifier directly. def payerAccountInfo = AccountInfo.builder()
         .type(AccountIdentifierType.SCAN)
         .identifier(payer) // The 'payer' parameter (String or Map) will be parsed into the appropriate AccountIdentifier structure